One-on-One Coaching on Zoom“Should I Go No-Contact?”

 You are such an amazing person, and you deserve to be loved wholeheartedly, exactly as you are.

-In a way, how people love you is your responsibility: Every minute you spend caretaking people who don’t treat you well, is a minute where you can’t find and enjoy the wholehearted, mutual, kind, compassionate love and empathy that you deserve.
+In a way, how people love you is your responsibility: Every minute you spend people-pleasing and caretaking people who don’t treat you well, is a minute where you can’t find and enjoy the wholehearted, mutual, kind, compassionate love and empathy that you deserve.
 I say this because I’ve been there.

-The Evangelical Church taught you:
+It's still affecting youThe Evangelical Church taught you:

 Nature’s first green is gold/Her hardest hue to hold —Robert Frost

-You’ve already tried Therapy, and Books, and Videos, and more…
+You've grown and changedYou’ve already tried Therapy, and Books, and Videos, and more…

 White trillium flower near Portland, Oregon